-Dreamfort is a fully functional, self-sustaining fortress with defenses, farming, a complete set of workshops, self-managing quantum stockpiles, a grand dining hall, hospital, jail, fresh water well system, guildhalls, and bedrooms for hundreds of dwarves.
-It also comes with manager work orders to automate basic fort needs, such as food and booze production.
+Dreamfort is a fully functional, self-sustaining fortress with defenses, farming, a complete set of workshops, self-managing quantum stockpiles, a grand dining hall, hospital, jail, fresh water well system, guildhalls, noble suites, and bedrooms for hundreds of dwarves.
+It also comes with manager work orders to automate basic fort needs, such as food, booze, and item production.
 It can function by itself or as the core of a larger, more ambitious fortress.
-Read the high-level walkthrough by running quickfort run library/dreamfort.csv and list the walkthroughs for the individual levels by running quickfort list dreamfort -1 -m notes or by opening the quickfort gui dialog, enabling the library with Altl, and setting the filter to dreamfort notes.
+Read the high-level walkthrough by running quickfort run library/dreamfort.csv and list the walkthroughs for the individual levels by running quickfort list -l dreamfort -m notes or quickfort gui -l dreamfort notes.

-Dreamfort blueprints are also available for easy viewing and copying online.
+Dreamfort blueprints are available for easy viewing and copying online.